g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 {%		include killer-tories/links.md				%}

-You sometimes [see][jones] [the claim][naive] that the Conservative-led <a href="{{camClegg}}">coalition</a> killed "thousands" of disabled people by spuriously cutting them off from disability benefit. <a href="#fn:3" id="fnref:3">3</a>
+You sometimes [see][jones] [the claim][naive] that the Conservative-led <a href="{{camClegg}}">coalition</a> killed thousands of disabled people by spuriously cutting them off from disability benefit. <a href="#fn:3" id="fnref:3">3</a>

-This claim is naive to the point of deceit, as I'll show.
-But it is based on something which <i>sounds</i> similar: the fact that between 2011 and 2014, [2,380][kilodeath] people died after being declared "fit for work" (FFW), i.e. after having their main income stopped.

-(For context, if we established causation, and so responsibility, this would make the Tories about as lethal as uterine cancer, at [720 UK deaths][cancer] a year.)
+This is naive to the point of deceit, as I'll show.
+But it's based on something which sounds similar: the fact that between 2011 and 2014, [2,380][kilodeath] people died after being declared "fit for work" (FFW), i.e. after having their main income stopped.
+(If we were to establish causation, and so responsibility, this would make the Tories about as lethal as uterine cancer, at [720 UK deaths][cancer] a year.)

 It's not hard to find [cases][sullivan] where causation seems likely.
-But, by trying to imply causation from the above figure, the general claim implies that the Conservatives are responsible for <i>all</i> mortality during their reign - which, even speaking as a Scotsman, seems a bit strong.
+But, by inferring causation from the above raw figure, the "2,380" claim implies that the Conservatives are responsible for <i>all</i> mortality during their reign - which, even speaking as a Scotsman, seems a bit strong.

 Media discussion of this fact was sloppy even by the low standards of public policy discussion. <a href="#fn:11" id="fnref:11">11</a> There is no justice without accuracy.

 <br><br>
 _Terms_: